 Now, let's talk about penis size.

-Up till now, the attraction metrics we discussed were largely intangible.
-They appear to have a firm basis for why they exist.
+Up till now, the attraction metrics we discussed were intangible.

 However, penis size is a more complicated matter.

-As we noted earlier, in ancient Greece, smaller penis size was likely to have been sought after.
+As I noted earlier, in ancient Greece, smaller penis size was likely to have been sought after.